Affiliate links on Android Authority may earn us a commission. Learn more.

 Additionally, hard drives are prone to failure.
-It isn’t a matter of if, rather when.
-A good backup strategy always includes an off-site copy and for most consumers, cloud backup is a great alternative to rolling your own datacenter.
+It isn’t a matter of if, but when your hard drive will die.
+A good backup strategy always includes an off-site copy; for most consumers, a cloud backup is an excellent alternative to rolling your own data center.

 Backing up to your Google Account

-One of the first things you do while setting up your Android phone is to add in your Google account.
-If you’ve got your account signed-in, Android will back up your phone settings and enable synchronization for contacts, bookmarks, passwords and more by default.
-If you use Chrome as the main browser on your computer, you will also find all your bookmarks and passwords up to date on your phone.
-Nothing else to do here.
+Signing into your Google account is one of the first things you do while setting up your Android phone.
+If you’ve got your account signed in, the OS will back up your Android phone settings and enable synchronization for contacts, bookmarks, passwords, and more by default.
+If you use Chrome as the main browser on your computer, you will also find all your bookmarks and passwords up to date on your phone — nothing else to do here.

-Next up, is photos.
-Cameras have fast become the most important differentiating factor while buying a new phone and keeping them safely backed up is just as important.
-As it turns out, Google Photos is perhaps the best photo backup service around.
+Next up is photos.
+Cameras have become the most significant differentiating factor when buying a new phone, and keeping pictures safely backed up is just as important.
+As it turns out, Google Photos is perhaps the best photo backup service.
 There are two options available here.
-You can either back up all your images in high quality with just a bit of compression applied, or pay for uncompressed backups using your Drive storage.
+You can either pick “Storage saver,” which compresses your images, or go with “Original quality,” which leaves them at full resolution.

 Do I have other options to back up photos to the cloud?

-If you don’t want to backup everything to Google’s servers, there are more than a few options available.
-Google Photos might be one of the simplest photo backup services around, but it doesn’t necessarily offer granular control over how you organize your images.
+If you don’t want to backup your Android phone to Google’s servers, more than a few options are available.
+Google Photos might be one of the most straightforward photo backup services around, but it doesn’t necessarily offer granular control over how you organize your images.

-If you subscribe to Amazon Prime, and there’s no reason you shouldn’t, you get access to unlimited photo backups, in original quality using the Amazon Drive app.
-This is a fantastic deal if you are already subscribing to the service for fast deliveries.
-Otherwise, 100GB of storage on Amazon Drive costs $19,99 per year which isn’t too bad either for the peace of mind that comes with securing all your images.
+If you subscribe to Amazon Prime, you can access unlimited photo backups in original quality using the Amazon Photos app.
+This is a fantastic deal if you are already subscribed to the service.
+Otherwise, 100GB of storage on Amazon Drive costs $19.99 per year or $1.99 per month, which isn’t too bad for the peace of mind that comes with securing all your images.

-Elsewhere, OneDrive is a great option to backup photos as well.
-If you subscribe to Office 365, Microsoft bundles in 1TB of cloud storage.
-That’s a lot of images.
-The OneDrive app can automatically backup all your images and videos to the cloud.
-You can then sign in to the website or download the OneDrive app for your computer to view or download those images.
-In case you don’t subscribe to Office 365, OneDrive offers up 5GB of storage for free with 100GB of storage costing $1.99 a month.
-Not bad.
+Elsewhere, OneDrive is an excellent option to backup your Android phone photos as well.
+If you subscribe to Microsoft 365 Personal, Microsoft bundles in 1TB of cloud storage.
+Microsoft 365 Basic comes with 100GB.
+That’s a lot of space for images.
+The OneDrive app can automatically back up all your pictures and videos to the cloud.

 You can also look at more conventional photo storage solutions like Smugmug and Flickr.
-Both services are geared towards photographers and as such, offer advanced features like a dedicated website to showcase your images, statistics for views and even options to print out your images.
-Apps for both the services allow you to automatically backup images to a pre-selected album making it easy enough to find a cloud-based home for all your photographs.
-Smugmug costs $5,99 for a month of unlimited storage while Flickr charges $7,99 for a similar tier.
-Since both services offer free trials, you can give them both a shot to see which one works out better for you and if you sign up for a longer duration, there are better deals to be had.
+Both services are geared toward photographers.
+As such, these offer advanced features like a dedicated website to showcase your images, statistics for views, and even options to print out your pictures.
+Apps for both services allow you to automatically back up photos to a pre-selected album, making it easy enough to find a cloud-based home for all your photographs.
+Smugmug prices start at $13 per month, with unlimited storage, while Flickr Pro starts at $8.25 a month.
+Since both services offer free trials, you can give them both a shot to see which one works out better for you, and if you sign up for a longer duration, there are better deals to be had.

 Backing up messages to the cloud

-As the name suggests, SMS organizer can sort out your messages and make sure that spam and promotional messages stay tucked away in a corner.
-It is clever enough to sort out bank receipts and credit card statements in separate tabs so that you can easily look those up when needed.
-Finally, yes, it backs up all your images to Google Drive and lets you easily sync those messages back whenever you want.
+SMS Organizer can sort out your messages and ensure that spam and promotional messages stay tucked away in a corner.
+It is clever enough to sort out bank receipts and credit card statements in separate tabs so that you can quickly look those up when needed.
+Finally, yes, it backs up all your messages to Google Drive and lets you easily sync those messages back whenever you want.
 I’ve been using the app for years and can vouch for it.
 It just works.

 With the sheer number of options available, there’s really no reason not to backup your phone to the cloud.
 Even if you prefer local backups, there’s no harm in maintaining a secondary backup.
-It takes a few minutes to set up and offers the reassurance that your data is secure even if you lose your phone.
+Setting up takes a few minutes and ensures your data is secure if you lose your phone.